To instruct Anna please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 She has a broad commercial practice and accepts instructions in all areas of Chambers’ work as well as in the area of public law and judicial review.
 She was instructed together with Lord Garnier QC on the prorogation case: R (on the application of Miller) v The Prime Minister UKSC 41.
 In 2020, she was on secondment for 3 months to SPG Law representing over 200,000 Brazilian Claimants in the largest class action ever brought in the UK.

 Before coming to the Bar, Anna worked for Homburger, a leading international commercial law firm in Switzerland, where she focused on international arbitration.
 She speaks German on a native speaker level and has lived and worked in Germany while studying public policy.
 She also has roots and an interest in East Asia and has written about the Chinese renewable energy sector.
+She has won multiple mooting competitions and teaches advocacy at the Hertie School of Governance and Lincoln’s Inn.

 Anna’s recent experience includes: